Discrimination Lawyers in Fort Lauderdale

 The list could go on endlessly with many discriminatory practices overlapping.
 For example, employees of a certain race, religion, or another protected class may be receiving fewer hours or fewer shifts than other employees and receive less pay than others for the same work.

-Putting a stop to these harmful practices requires reporting them.
+Stopping these harmful practices requires reporting them.
 You may fear losing your job if you do so.
-That is why it is critical to work with experienced employment law attorneys.
-At The Amlong Firm, our focus is helping you save your career.
+That is why it is critical to work with experienced employment law attorneys in Fort Lauderdale.
+At The Amlong Firm, our focus is helping you protect your career.
 We will do what it takes to protect your rights to equal pay and treatment at your job.
-Our attorneys have a deep understanding of the laws protecting your rights such as the Equal Pay Act (EPA), Title VII of the Civil Rights Act of 1964, and the Age Discrimination in Employment Act (ADEA).
+Our discrimination lawyers in Fort Lauderdale have a deep understanding of the laws protecting your rights such as the Equal Pay Act (EPA), Title VII of the Civil Rights Act of 1964, and the Age Discrimination in Employment Act (ADEA).